Meet Our Teachers & Staff

 Instructor

-Christi has a diverse background as an educator and choreographer.
-She has been a full-time dance teacher and held supervisory roles at all levels of K-12 public education.
-In addition, she has also taught dance and been an advocate for arts education in the public and private sectors, non-profit arts organizations, community settings, and at the state and national levels.
-She taught her first classes at Factory Street in the mid 1990’s!
+Christi has a diverse background as a dance educator, administrator, and choreographer.
+She has been teaching dance for over 25 years in various settings including public schools, community spaces, private studios, and higher education.
+She taught her first dance classes for Factory Street in the mid 1990’s!
 Although she remained connected over the years, she returned to regular teaching at the studio in 2013.

-Christi is currently an Assistant Professor of Dance at Ohio University, where she also heads the Master of Arts Administration program.
-She regularly teaches technique, dance pedagogy, composition, and arts management courses.
-Before returning to OU, Christ was most recently an Assistant Professor of Dance at Coker College and served as the State Arts Coordinator for the West Virginia Department of Education.
-Her professional choreography has been presented at various venues in Ohio, Virginia, South Carolina, and North Carolina and she also regularly collaborates with colleagues in theater, having choreographed numerous main stage musicals.
-She holds a PhD from Ohio University.
-Christi’s research is focused on dance pedagogy, exploring how dance training, curriculum, and community shape a student’s identity within the context of their studies.
-She contributes to the field through her current grant award and research study, presentations, and publications.
-Regardless of the dance class or age group she is teaching, Christi strives to understand students’ experiences and how she can better support their dance learning and interests
+Christi is an Associate Professor of Dance at Ohio University, where she also heads the Master of Arts Administration program.
+Her professional choreography has been presented at venues in Ohio, Virginia, West Virginia, Florida, South Carolina, and North Carolina.
+She also regularly collaborates with colleagues in theater and has choreographed numerous main stage musicals.
+As a dance scholar, Christi’s research focuses on pedagogy; she explores how dance training, curriculum, and community shape a student’s identity within the context of their studies.
+She contributes to the field through original research, international presentations, and publications.

 intern instructor